Ordisoftware/Hebrew-Calendar/README.md

 ## Future improvements

+- Improve auto-hide navigation window after a delay when it was displayed by tray icon popup and no interaction.
+- Add lunar months board with meanings, lettriqs, study tools, edition and export.
 - Add print boards.
 - Add user reminders for solar and lunar anniversary of birth.
 - Add user reminders for small religious festivals.